duoshock/UM-70/Assembly Guide.md

 </a>

 There’re 5 mounting points on the left side and 6 mounting points on the right side.
 Secure it with M3 5mm screws.
-It will be resistance at first as the square nuts insets underneath are not yet aligned, it’ll become smooth after that.
+There will be resistance at first, as the square nuts insets underneath are not yet aligned, it’ll become smooth after that.

 ## **Connecting OLED screen**